s3dawyXD/mlmodels/docs/DEV_docs/dataloader.md

 Datalaoder  :
      pipeline manager, Manage a sequence of tasks.

+     There are many ways to process data : saving on disk or not, ...

 Dataset :
      Class which wraps data on disk/web : numpy, pandas, TF_dataser....